-But that situation is now fairly common in LuaT_EX, due to the changes to the ligaturing mechanism.
-And also, the LuaT_EX discretionary nodes are implemented slightly different from the

-TEX82 nodes: the no_break text is now embedded inside the disc node, where previously these nodes kept their place in the horizontal list (the discretionary node contained a counter indicating how many nodes to skip).
+But that situation is now fairly common in $LuaT_EX$, due to the changes to the ligaturing mechanism.
+And also, the $LuaT_EX$ discretionary nodes are implemented slightly different from the T_EX82 nodes: the no_break text is now embedded inside the disc node, where previously these nodes kept their place in the horizontal list.
+In traditional T_EX the discretionary node contains a counter indicating how many nodes to skip, but in $LuaT_EX$ we store the pre, post and replace text in the discretionary node.

-The combined effect of these two differences is that LuaTEX does not always use all of the potential breakpoints in a paragraph, especially when fonts with many ligatures are used.
+The combined effect of these two differences is that LuaT_EX does not always use all of the potential breakpoints in a paragraph, especially when fonts with many ligatures are used.
+Of course kerning also complicates matters here.